fables-tales/nemesis/spec.md

 * `email`: the user's email address.
 Only given if the authenticated user is the user specified by :username or the authenticated user is a teacher of the user specified by :username.
+* `new_email`: the email address that the system has been asked to change to using.
+Only given if the authenticated user has access to the `email` field (see above) and a change request has been made.
 * `username`: the user's username.
 * `first_name`: the user's first name.
 * `last_name`: the user's last name.